cryptool-org/cryptool1/readme-source.txt

 ========
 A) How to build CrypTool from the current C++ sources?

-B) What do deliver back, if one makes enhancements to CrypTool?
+B) What to deliver back, if one makes enhancements to CrypTool?